 - My hardware token stopped working.

-- I am running iOS 4.3 (or lower) and I am not able to install Duo Mobile 3.1.0 from the App Store on my iPhone.
+- I am running iOS 10 and I am not able to install the current version of Duo Mobile from the App Store on my device.

-- I am using Microsoft Internet Explorer and the Duo authentication prompt does not display correctly.
+- I am using Microsoft Internet Explorer and the Duo Prompt does not display correctly.